-Grab the carrots instead of the cookies: It’s easy to overindulge during the holidays, but it’s also easy to substitute fruits and vegetables for sweets.
-You teeth and your waistline will thank you.
+- Grab the carrots instead of the cookies: It’s easy to overindulge during the holidays, but it’s also easy to substitute fruits and vegetables for sweets.
+Your teeth and your waistline will thank you.

 - H2O, Tannenbaum: Drinking water is always a healthy choice, but it is especially beneficial over the holidays when people often go extended periods between brushing while also snacking and drinking teeth-damaging beverages like soda, juice, coffee, and wine.
 Substitute water for sugary and acidic beverages, and drink or rinse with water following meals to help flush food particles from your mouth.

-Don’t forget your dentist: The holidays can be tough on teeth, but a dental visit after the holidays can prepare you for the first part of the new year by providing an assessment of your dental health as well as a thorough teeth cleaning.
-The post-holiday period is also a good time to restore a bright, healthy looking smile with a teeth whitening treatment.
+- Don’t forget your dentist: The holidays can be tough on teeth, but a dental visit after the holidays can prepare you for the first part of the new year by providing an assessment of your dental health as well as a thorough tooth cleaning.
+The post-holiday period is also a good time to restore a bright, healthy-looking smile with a teeth whitening treatment.

 In addition to holiday oral health recommendations, the ADA also posted an interactive, dental health trivia quiz with Hermey and a holiday page with printable coloring sheets, activities and a brushing chart.